nuelsohilait/nuelsohilait/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning php, html, css, laravel
 - 💞️ I’m looking to collaborate on something fun and challenging
-- 📫 How to reach me contactme vie email nuelsohilait@gmail.com
+- 📫 contact me via email nuelsohilait@gmail.com

 <!---
 nuelsohilait/nuelsohilait is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.